 Honda reports that “from launch to present” the Honda Accord is the best selling passenger car in America.
 Apparently, there have been at least 12.5 million units sold in America.
 Today, the Accord is still a very popular choice.
 It’s a reliable commuter car.
 Plus, it gets great gas mileage and comes in a wide range of trim levels.

-The Honda Accord was the first model by a Japanese car company.
 Starting in 1982, American Honda Motor Company manufactured the Accord in the Marysville, OH factory.
 Today, the factory has adjusted to produce the Honda CR-V crossover SUV.

 Is Acura owned by Honda?